Best Forensic Science Colleges In The US

 If you are more tech-savvy and interested in the technological side of forensics, Loyola University may be the school for you.
 If you are more interested in the intersections of forensics and society, San Jose may be the school that best suits your needs.

 With so many options, it can be overwhelming to narrow it down.
 Remember to do some research on class sizes, tuition and fees, and opportunities before you decide which ones to apply to.
-There is no wrong answer here.
-If you go with one of these top-rated colleges for forensic science - you’ll be sure to get a quality education.
+Fortunately, if you go with any one of these top-rated colleges for forensic science, you’re guaranteed to get a quality education!